probcomp/bayes3d/README.md

 # Installation Guide

+These instructions require a GPU.
+To run on a cloud instance, follow [Google Cloud Setup](#running-on-a-google-cloud-instance) and then return here.

-For a local install (GPU required), set up a fresh Python environment:
+First, set up a fresh Python environment:

 ```bash
 conda create -n bayes3d python=3.9